Duckz-org/duckz.org/README.md

-# Duckz.org
+# web-homepage

-Homepage for Duckz.org built using Astro and deployed using Github pages.
+Homepage for DuckDynasty built using Astro and deployed using Github pages.